Rhifz/UE4SDKGenerator/README.md

 ## Notes

 * It will Start generating sdk after 5 second delay, at that time maybe not all objects loaded, so less files will be generated, Increase Delay in Main.cpp to Generate SDK in Lobby.
-* Generator.log This file contains the log messages the generator outputs.
-NamesDump.txt This file is generated if ShouldDumpArrays() is true and it contains all names available in the names array.
-ObjectsDump.txt This file is generated if ShouldDumpArrays() is true and it contains all objects names available in the objects array.
-SDK.hpp This file contains all includes you need for the SDK.
 * Most of the time you don't need all the cpp files.
 Add Needed Headers in SDK.hpp.